+• To elect David J. Noble, A.J.
+Strickland, III, and Harley A. Whitfield, as Directors.

-//FOR all nominees // AGAINST all nominees
+o FOR all nominees o AGAINST all nominees

-// AGAINST the following nominee(s)
+O AGAINST the following nominee(s)

-// ABSTAIN as to the following nominee(s)
+o ABSTAIN as to the following nominee(s)

-To ratify the appointment of Ernst & Young, LLP as the Company's independent auditors for 2002.
+- To approve the Amendment to the Articles of Incorporation regarding Directors' liability and indemnification rights. - o FOR o AGAINST o ABSTAIN - To ratify the appointment of Ernst & Young, LLP as the Company's independent auditors for 2003. - o FOR o AGAINST o ABSTAIN

-//FOR //AGAINST //ABSTAIN

-To transact such other business as may properly come before the meeting.

-The undersigned hereby acknowledges receipt of the Notice of Annual Meeting of Stockholders and the Proxy Statement in connection with that meeting.
+Details 2002 The undersigned hereby acknowledges receipt of the Notice of Annual Meeting of Stockholders and the Proxy Statement in connection with that meeting.
+Dated:, 2003 SIGNATURE OF STOCKHOLDER(S) PLEASE MARK, SIGN, DATE AND O RETURN PROMPTLY N THE ENCLOSED ENVELOPE OR PLEASE MARK, SIGN, DATE AND PRETURN PROMPTLY N THE ENCLOSED ENVELOPE OR FAX TO (515)-221-9989

-Dated:, 2 2002

-SIGNATURE OF STOCKHOLDER(S)

-PLEASE MARK, SIGN, DATE AND RETURN PROMPTLY N THE ENCLOSED ENVELOPE OR FAX TO (515)-221-9989